okami101/vuetify-admin/packages/docs/guide/tutorial.md

 As you will see, the JSON Server data provider is a simple JS object that does all the magic behind the scenes.
 It translates the particular [JSON Server API format](https://github.com/typicode/json-server#routes) into simple methods that Vtec Admin can understand.
 For that each provider must follow a specific implementation as [explained here](data-providers.md).
 You can find the source code of JSON Server data provider [here](https://github.com/okami101/vtec-admin/blob/master/packages/admin/src/providers/data/json-server.js)

 Vue CLI plugin comes with default simple CRUD templates pages for users resources.
-It's a basic functional single CRUD page interface with aside that should already totally working with actual `users` object of previous `data.json`, by using standard `name` and `email` properties.
+It's a basic functional single CRUD page interface with aside that should already working with actual `users` object of previously downloaded `data.json` database, by using standard `name` and `email` properties.

 ![users](/assets/tutorial/users.png)